The Darwinian Mechanism's Problem of Ballooning Improbabilities

 3. Stephen C. Meyer, Return of the God Hypothesis: Three Scientific Discoveries That Reveal the Mind Behind the Universe (HarperOne, 2021), 319.
 The four studies Meyer cites as corroborating Axe's work on protein folds are: K. K. Durston et al., "Measuring the Functional Sequence Complexity of Proteins," Theoretical Biology and Medical Modelling 4 (2007), 47; John Reidhaar-Olson and Robert Sauer, "Functional Acceptable Solutions in Two Alpha-Helical Regions of Lambda Repressor," Proteins: Structure, Function, and Genetics 7 (1990), 306–316; Sean V. Taylor et al., "Search Sequence Space for Protein Catalysts," Proceedings of the National Academy of Sciences USA 98 (2001), 10596–10601; H. P. Yockey, "A Calculation of the Probability of Spontaneous Biogenesis by Information Theory," Journal of Theoretical Biology 67/3 (Aug.
 7, 1977), 377–398.
 For Tawfik, Meyer provides two citations: Nobuhiko Tokuriki and Dan S. Tawfik, "Stability Effects of Mutations and Protein Evolvability," Current Opinion in Structural Biology 19/5 (2009), 596–604; and Nobuhiko Tokuriki and Dan S. Tawfik et al., "The Stability Effects of Protein Mutations Appear to Be Universally Distributed," Journal of Molecular Biology 369/5 (June 22, 2007), 1318–1332.

 PhD, is Executive Editor of Discovery Institute Press and a Senior Fellow with Discovery Institute’s Center for Science and Culture.
-He is the author or coauthor of numerous works, including Intelligent Design Uncensored, The Hobbit Party, A Meaningful World, and the forthcoming intelligent design novel The Farm at the Center of the Universe with astrobiologist Guillermo Gonzalez.
+He is the author or coauthor of numerous works, including Intelligent Design Uncensored, The Hobbit Party, A Meaningful World, and the new intelligent design young-adult novel The Farm at the Center of the Universe with astrobiologist Guillermo Gonzalez.

+Get Salvo in your inbox!
 This article originally appeared in Salvo, Issue #60, Spring 2022 Copyright © 2024 Salvo | www.salvomag.com https://salvomag.com/article/salvo60/lost-in-sequence-space